Logo close icon

 " "

-We believe strongly that the work you do must be relevant to the world of work.
-Through our partnership with the Chartered Institute for Securities and Investment (CISI), a finanical sector professional body, we ensure you will develop a professional overview of the financial sector as well as advanced quantitative skills.
-Successfully completing all assessment on our course grants an MSc/PGDip as well as two internationally recognised professional qualifications and entitles you to become an Affiliate of the CISI to begin your career in finance.
+We ensure that the work you do is totally relevant to the world of work.
+Through our partnership with the Chartered Institute for Securities and Investment (CISI), a financial sector professional body, we will help you develop a professional overview of the financial sector as well as advanced quantitative skills.

 You’ll develop an advanced understanding of the concepts and techniques of financial mathematics and statistics, and the quantitative and analytic skills highly sought after by employers in the financial sector.